KOIN Tower: Tenants

-As discussed above, there are four distinct uses for the KOIN Tower, all hosted in separate parts of the building.
+There are four distinct uses for the KOIN Tower, each hosted in a separate part of the building.
 The first three floors house mixed retail and office space.
 The ground-floor restaurant space, originally occupied by a branch of the Seattle-based Thirteen Coins, is now the location of a Morton's The Steakhouse.
 Floors 4 through 19 are office space, with tenants including Skanska USA Building, First American Title Insurance, ECONorthwest, Helmy Law Firm PC, Evanta, Robert Half International, Schnitzer Steel, and others.
 The Fountain Plaza Condominiums occupy Floors 20 through 31.
 The studios and production facilities of KOIN and KRCW, Portland's CBS and The CW affiliates, occupy the basement and a portion of the ground floor.
 The blue spire crowning the building houses the equipment used for broadcasting radio and television signals.
 The building previously housed the six-screen KOIN Center Cinema, which closed in 2004 after 19 years in operation.